-Field Judge and Side Judge: The Field Judge will initially position himself on the press box sideline at Team R's restraining line, and the Side Judge will initially position himself on the sideline opposite the press box at Team R's restraining line.
+Field Judge and Side Judge: The Field Judge will initially position himself on the press box sideline at Team R's restraining line, and the Side Judge will initially position himself on the sideline opposite the press box at Team K's restraining line.
 They will count Team K's players together with the Umpire.
 It is NOT necessary for them to align Team R prior to the kick.

 On a normal kickoff officiating alignment, the Field Judge must observe the kick and know if it touched the ground initially and potentially has become a pop-up kick.
+The Side Judge is responsible for possible encroachment by Team K players.